 Specialist cleaning equipment is required in any workplace that handles biohazards such as human bodily fluids or sharps waste; e.g. crime scene cleaning.

-It may also be required in low-risk workplaces e.g. if an employee has an accident and cuts themself.
-Here are some examples of environments that require biohazard cleaning products and equipment:
+Biohazard equipment may also be required in low-risk workplaces e.g. if an employee has an accident and cuts themself.

 Biohazard cleaning equipment for all businesses

 All workplaces – even those that are considered low-risk – can benefit from investing in basic biohazard cleaning supplies.
 Every business is at risk of biohazards from human bodily fluids like blood or vomit.

 You must have the tools and equipment needed to complete the biohazard cleaning process efficiently and safely.
 For instance, our biohazard tape can be used to cordon off affected areas and protect employees and visitors from the risk of exposure and infection.

 A workplace is considered high-risk if it deals with biohazards such as animal waste, human bodily fluids, or pathological waste.

 If your facility handles biohazards, then you must invest in specialist biohazard cleaning products to protect your employees.
 For example, doctors surgeries should have secure, puncture-proof clinical waste containers to store used sharps.

 High-risk environments such as crime scenes require professional deep sanitisation using specialist decontamination products and equipment.